GordoLeal/GordoDownpatch/README.md

 # GordoDownpatch
+Downpatch for Battle For Bikini Bottom Rehydrated
-This is DepotDownloader with a .bat file for a few specific games
+This is DepotDownloader with a .bat file for Rehydrated